-While the university encourages all victims to report crime to the Clemson University Police Department, anyone may report a crime anonymously by calling 911 or 864-656-2222.
-Anonymous reports of Clery Act crimes made through these channels will be included in the university's annual Security and Fire Safety report.
+While the University encourages all victims to report crime to the Clemson University Police Department, anyone may report a crime anonymously by calling 911 or 864-656-2222.
+Anonymous reports of Clery Act crimes made through these channels will be included in the University's annual Security and Fire Safety report.

-Law Enforcement - Clemson University police officers are certified by the South Carolina Criminal Justice Academy and commissioned by the Office of the Governor with full arrest powers.
+Law Enforcement - The Clemson University Police department has jurisdiction over and provides 24-hour law enforcement services to the Main Campus.
+Clemson University police officers are certified by the South Carolina Criminal Justice Academy and commissioned by the Office of the Governor with full arrest powers.
 In addition, the Clemson University Police Department supervises a Residential Housing Security Program to ensure safe living in residential areas.
 The Clemson University Police Department is dedicated to community policing.
 Officers work to develop relationships with students, faculty and staff in an effort to increase awareness and encourage the positive exchange of information.
 New partnerships are developed to address problems that are identified within the campus community.
-The university participates in a formal mutual-aid agreement with several local law enforcement agencies who are prepared to respond as needed.
+The University participates in a formal mutual-aid agreement with several local law enforcement agencies who are prepared to respond as needed.
 The Clemson University Police Department attends regular meetings and shares information on crimes with local law enforcement agencies.

 Fire Protection - Firefighting services are provided 24 hours a day by Clemson University Fire and EMS for the campus and the city of Clemson.
 To report a fire or other emergency call 911.
-The department also conducts inspections of facilities and enforces state fire safety regulations in all university facilities.
+The department also conducts inspections of facilities and enforces state fire safety regulations in all University facilities.
 In addition, the Clemson University Fire Department provides advanced life support ambulance service for medical emergencies and conducts fire safety classes at various times throughout the academic year.